b-mc2/NH_Data/README.md

 ### Project Overview
 This repository will serve as a long-term archive of New Hampshire datasets, including those that are typically short-lived, for example, the Manchester Police logs which only display the past seven days.
 By regularly pulling and parsing these datasets, I hope to provide a comprehensive resource for users.

 **Current Status:** This project is a work in progress.
-Datasets will be added as they are discovered and parsed reliably.
-Most data will initially be stored in CSV format, and currently new entries are appended as they become available.
-In the future, I'll organize data into subdirectories labeled by date.
+Datasets will be added as they are discovered and can be parsed reliably.
+Most data will be stored in CSV format and organized with filenames labeled by the date the data covers, but some data will labeled by date of **retrieval, not the date the data covers**.
+This is due to some datasets containing different date formats but also containing multiple different dates within the data.
+For an example, see [Energy](Energy/nh-energy-rates-2024-11-02.csv) in which energy rates are updated at different dates and so the `retrieval_date` acts as an "as of" date.

 Most sources will be updated or checked daily.

 ### Datasets Included